 American Muslims launched the Council on American-Islamic Relations (CAIR) in 1994 to document and investigate such incidents.
-In 2012, CAIR released its annual report report highlighting the spike in anti-Muslim incidents during Ramadan of that year, a time that coincided with the tragic shooting of six Sikh worshippers inside a gurdwara in Oak Creek, Wisconsin.
+In 2012, CAIR released its annual report report highlighting the spike in anti-Muslim incidents during Ramadan of that year.
 The Southern Poverty Law Center, a civil rights think tank, reported that the number of anti-Muslim hate groups in the United States tripled between 2010 and 2012.

 However, the chasms opened by hate crimes often become the sites of new bridge-building.
 Sometimes incidents of violence and vandalism become the tragic occasions for knitting together a wider community.
 For example, in the aftermath of the Pittsburgh incident in 1983, Swami Chidananda of the Hindu-Jain Temple sent a letter of friendship to everyone in the neighborhood after the vandalism at the temple.
 At Christmas and Easter, he sent flowers and baskets of fruit.
 He started yoga classes at the temple as well.
 “People began to get to know us and discovered we’re not so different,” he said.
 “We are not alligators or something to be afraid of.”